vss365today/server/README.md

 the delivery of the Twitter-based [#vss365](https://twitter.com/vss365official) writing prompt.
-In addition to providing email-based daily notifications, the service also provides a 100% complete archive for every prompt ever used since the inception, with multiple ways to search/consume the data.
+In addition to providing email-based daily notifications, the service also provides a 100% complete archive for every prompt ever used since the inception, with multiple ways to search and consume the data.

 ## Components